Writing the ultimate sales representative job description [with template]

 - Job duties and responsibilities

-1. Identify your ideal candidate.
+1. Identify your ideal candidate

 - Is a similar position already in place?

-- How will this position differ?
+- How will this position differ from existing positions?

 - What value will this position provide the department?